Helpful Hints for Notetakers

 DO NOT UNDERESTIMATE THE IMPORTANCE OF YOUR CONTRIBUTION TO THE SUCCESS OF THE STUDENT WITH A DISABILITY!

-With your cooperation in sharing your notes, the student has a chance to concentrate on the content of the information presented in class instead of on the mechanics for getting the lecture down on paper.
-This shifts the emphasis back to what is to be learned instead of how to learn it, and this may make all the difference for that student when it comes to grades and tests.
+With your cooperation in sharing your notes through the SAS Clockwork Online Portal, the student has a chance to concentrate on the content of the information presented in class instead of on the mechanics for getting the lecture down on paper.
+This shifts the emphasis back to what is to be learned instead of how to learn it and this may make all the difference for that student when it comes to grades and tests.
 Your notes may make the difference in the student’s ability to demonstrate what she or he knows.